Pylons/pyramid/docs/tutorials/bfgwiki2/definingviews.rst

 lone ``view`` declaration) which serve to map URLs via :term:`url dispatch` to view functions.
 First, we’ll get rid of the existing ``route`` created by the template using the name ``home``.
 It’s only an example and isn’t relevant to our application.
-We'll leave the static ``view`` declaration as it is, since we are going to use it to serve CSS.

 We then need to add four ``route`` declarations to ``configure.zcml``.
 Note that the *ordering* of these declarations is very important.